 Viruses - Caneberry viruses are particularly problematic, causing reduced vigor, yield, fruit quality, and possibly plant death.
+The symptoms of viruses are varied, but include distorted leaves, ringspots, yellow veins, crumbly fruit, and impacts on yield.
 Once viruses are introduced in a planting, there is no remedy, save for rapid removal of symptomatic plants.
 Since viruses can be introduced through propagation, clean planting stock is essential.
 Tissue-cultured plants are more likely to be free of viruses and crown gall.
 Although it does not guarantee virus-free plants, use of tissue-cultured plants is highly recommended for the Southeast.
 Destruction of wild blackberries within 100-200 yards of a commercial planting may be of value to reduce potential introduction of viruses and other pathogens from the native populations.
 Nematode control, especially of dagger nematode, is essential to prevent virus spread; even low levels of dagger nematodes are dangerous.